belu/microquark/docs/REST.md

 curl "http://127.0.0.1:8080/volksabstimmungen/2021-02-28/result"
 ```

 Returns the detailed results of the referendum.
-Note that all the results are calculated on-the-fly directly from the
+Note that all the results for all submissions (Vorlagen) are calculated
-MicroStream storage data root!
+on-the-fly directly from the MicroStream storage data root!

 ### cURL tips